 These include: Customer Insights, Microsoft Relationship Sales solution, Sales Insights, Marketing Additional Application, Customer Service Chat, Resource Scheduling Optimization, Comprehensive hiring, Forms Pro and all capacity add-ons.

-Similar limitations will be in place for Microsoft Flow, you will only be able to create Flows in the same environment as your Dynamics 365 applications and you can only create Flows that use Dynamics 365 or standard connectors.
-Microsoft Flows should trigger from or connect to data sources within use rights of the licensed Dynamics 365 application, which primarily covers the standard connectors and the Dynamics 365 connectors.
+Similar limitations will be in place for Power Automate (Microsoft Flow), you will only be able to create Flows in the same environment as your Dynamics 365 applications and you can only create Flows that use Dynamics 365 or standard connectors.
+Flows in Power Automate should trigger from or connect to data sources within use rights of the licensed Dynamics 365 application, which primarily covers the standard connectors and the Dynamics 365 connectors.

 The Dynamics 365 Portal, that was previously included at no cost for any organization with at least 10 fully licensed Dynamics 365 users, is no longer included at no cost.
 Starting in October 2019 for any organization using the new license model.